 Block Island 616,300

 Newport County 2,901,400

-South County 4 2,251,000
+South County 3 2,251,000

-4. Rhode Island's coastal tourism is very seasonal, with coastal communities doubling and tripling in population during the summer months (Narragansett Bay Summit 2000).
+- 4. Rhode Island's coastal tourism is very seasonal, with coastal communities doubling and tripling in population during the summer months (Narragansett Bay Summit 2000).
 For example, New Shoreham (Block Island) has a year-round population of approximately 1,000 people, though during the summer months residents increase to approximately 10,000 people.
 A peak summer day could add an additional 10,000 visitors to the island, doubling its summer population level (U.S. Coast Guard, 2006).
 This influx of people during the summer season is vital to local economies, as an average visitor to Rhode Island spent approximately \$384 per visit in 2007 (Global Insight 2008).
 Total tourism expenditures on Block Island in 2007 totaled over \$259 million (see Table 11 below).
 The South County region of the state generated over \$751 million tourism expenditures in 2007, and Newport tourism expenditures totaled over \$790 million in the same year.
-(Global Insight 2008) Collectively, coastal tourism in areas adjacent to the SAMP area generated over \$1.8 billion in spending in 2007.
+(Global Insight 2008) Collectively, coastal tourism in areas adjacent to the SAMP area generated over \$1.8 billion in spending in 2007. - 5.
+The seasonal nature of Rhode Island's coastal tourism is most pronounced on Block Island.
+As noted above, Block Island's population swells significantly during the summer season.
+Whereas the tourism data cited above and in Tables 10 and 11 suggest that Block Island has fewer visitors and therefore a smaller economic impact than other coastal communities, such a comparison may be misleading.
+The Block Island data represent one destination, not an entire county; moreover, these data primarily represent the Block Island summer season, which is only 10 weeks long (mid-June through the end of August).
+This is because Block Island, unlike other locations like Newport, is a much more seasonal destination and relies heavily on the summer months for its tourism economy (Willi, pers. comm., December 7, 2009).